camunda/camunda-modeler/docs/telemetry/README.md

 }
 ```

-In terms it is set in the diagram, we add the engine profile:
+If it is set in the diagram, we also add target engine profile information:

 ```json
 {